Children learn language by listening to the people and sounds around them. When hearing is

 Play Audiometry is typically considered for young children from 3 years of age.
 A repetitive play task, such as placing a peg in a board when they hear a sound, is used to assess their hearing.
 Headphones (for individual ear testing) are encouraged at this age.

-Older children typically perform pure tone audiology (PTA) which is the test of choice for adults.
+Older children typically perform pure tone audiology (PTA), which is the test of choice for adults.
 Sometimes minor modifications may be required, but all the important sounds of speech are tested to each ear separately whilst wearing headphones.
 Their responses to sound might be clapping, raising their hand or pressing a button.

-Speech testing is used to assess a child’s ability to hear and understand speech and compliments other parts of the testing process.
+Speech testing is used to assess a child’s ability to hear and understand speech and complements other parts of the testing process.
 Various forms of speech testing can be considered depending on the child’s developmental age.
-The task might involve identifying the names of common objects or body parts, or repeating recorded speech material presented to ear separately under headphones.
+The task might involve identifying the names of common objects or body parts, or repeating recorded speech material presented to the ear separately under headphones.

-Tympanometry is an automated test that measures the movement of the ear drum and provides information on the state of the middle ear.
+Tympanometry is an automated test that measures the movement of the eardrum and provides information on the state of the middle ear.
 It is performed after a visual inspection of the ear using a special torch, called an otoscope.
-Tympanometry is a useful test for diagnosing common conditions such as eustachian tube dysfunction, middle ear fluid ( “glue ear” ) ear drum perforations, or to check that grommets are working.
+Tympanometry is a useful test for diagnosing common conditions such as Eustachian tube dysfunction, middle ear fluid ( “glue ear” ), eardrum perforations, or to check that grommets are working.
 Tympanometry is performed as part of the routine assessment, except if clinically contraindicated.

 Book a Hearing Test with True Hearing today, call us on (03) 9889 4915